Fractionation and Radiation

 - Your general health.

-- How well you will be able to stick with treatment.
+- How well your body does with the treatment.

 - Other cancer treatments you are getting.